MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Locking-and-Unlocking-Objects.md

 ---
-title: "Locking and Unlocking Objects" ms.custom: na ms.date: 06/05/2016
+title:"Locking and Unlocking Objects" ms.custom: na
+ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 295f6231-82dd-4265-9942-97e7a3a5ee9f
 caps.latest.revision: 10
-manager: terryaus
+manager: edupont
 ---
 # Locking and Unlocking Objects
 You can lock an object in Object Designer so that other developers cannot save design changes to the object.
 After you lock an object, the **Locked** field in Object Designer is selected, and the **Locked By** column shows the user who locked the object.